gerardmargaux/CLI-Covid-Thesis/README.md

 * **name** : In this case, the name of the task can be _collection_ or _collect_.

 * **collection** : Refers to the type of collection that should be done.
-Can be _hourly_ to collect Trends data hour-by-hour or _daily_ to collect data day-by-day.
+Can be _hourly_ to collect Trends data on an hour-by-hour basis, _daily_ to collect data on a day-by-day basis or _minimal_ to do a minimal data collection.

 * **topics** : List of topics that will be used to collect data.